 If you really have no idea who you want to be in the world of Adelrune... you can choose to embrace that uncertainty.
 As a Newborn Dream, you are an echo of countless stories.
 Unlike all those stories, though, you have coalesced into a physical entity, suddenly and excitingly awakening to existence among the Returned.
 This set of abilities will let you experience Adelrune as a blank slate: without any specialization, but with the ability to help in a lot of small ways.
-As you "get your feet wet" in existence, you can use your BARDIC KNOWLEDGE feature to contribute small bits of information wherever you can, and you can use INFINITE POSSIBILITY to do a "deep dive" into one subject that seems the most important to the people around you.
-With a sword in your hand, you can block blows and deal damage, Stunning enemies to give you and your new friends a chance to get in some good hits.
-You should actively seek out people with the SERENADE and/or DANCE LESSON skills, since your DRAWN TO THE MUSE skill will let you experience the wonder of Adelrune's art and get TWO valuable defenses, each, for the whole weekend in the process.
+As you "get your feet wet" in existence, you will be presented with a huge amount of new information-and your Infinite Possibility ability will let you do a "deep dive" into one subject that seems the most important to the people around you.
+With a sword in hand, you can block blows and deal damage, Stunning enemies to give you and your new friends a chance to get in some good hits.
+You're fairly tough (with 6 HP rather than the default 5), with the ability to Dodge many kinds of dangerous attacks-and you should actively seek out people with the Serenade and/or Dance Lesson skills, since your Drawn to the Muse skill will let you experience the wonder of Adelrune's art and, in the process, get two additional Dodges or Willpowers for the whole weekend.
+All of these skills recharge when you get 30 minutes of rest, which is a great opportunity to sing and dance and chat.